Lyuji282/gatsby-source-chatwork-messages/README.md

 ## Install

-`npm install --save gatsby-source-chatwork-messges`
+`npm install --save gatsby-source-chatwork-messages`

 or

-`yarn add gatsby-source-chatwork-messges`
+`yarn add gatsby-source-chatwork-messages`

 ## How to use